AllenNeuralDynamics/iGluSnFR-registration/README.md

-# aind-capsule-template
+# iGluSnFR-registration

-Basic structure of a capsule to be customized as needed.
+This capsule does registration for iGluSnFR data.